Matchless: History

-The first Matchless motorcycle was made in 1899, and production began in 1901.
-Matchless was the trading name of Collier & Sons, the father Henry Herbert Collier and his sons Charlie and Harry.
-The Matchless tank badge was a winged "M".
-Like many motorcycle manufacturers of the time, they had started as bicycle manufacturers.
+Matchless was the trading name of Collier & Sons, operated by Henry Herbert Collier and his sons Charlie and Harry.
+The first motorcycle was made in 1899, and series production began in 1901.
+Like many motorcycle manufacturers of the time, it had started as a bicycle maker, and were still producing some 30 different models in 1936.
 They produced a JAP V-twin powered bike in 1905, with one of the earliest swing-arm rear suspensions, coupled with leading-link front forks.

 Charlie won the inaugural TT singles race in 1907 at an average speed of 38.21 mph in a time of 4 hours 8 minutes 8 seconds.
 Harry did not finish in 1907, but won in 1909, and Charlie won again in 1910, bringing Matchless motorcycles to the attention of the public.
 Matchless made mostly singles, but they also made V-twins from 496 cc to 998 cc.
 They made their own engines from 1912 on.